yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/manage-deployments/xcluster-replication/_index.md

 For example, use xCluster replication for the following:

-- Multi-master deployments, where you have two application instances, each one writing to a different universe.
+- Multi-master (bidirectional) deployments, where you have two application instances, each one writing to a different universe.
 - Active-active single-master deployments in which a single master application can freely write (without coordinating with YugabyteDB for failover or switchover) to either universe, because both accept writes.
 - Non-transactional SQL.
 That is, SQL without write-order guarantees and without transactional atomicity guarantees.
 - CQL